ZackNewsMan/Aurora-Police-Department-badge-swipes/README.md

 The R code was what was used to clean the data.

-The "Finished" folder will have the completed analysis for each person.
+Files with the completed analysis for each person:
+  "vanessa wilson_cleaned.xlsx"
+  "DPD_Pazen_Swipes.xlsx"